 Although classes can be taken on a temporary free trial, you will need to subscribe for a yearly subscription called Skillshare Premium.
 Thanks to a special promotion, you can currently get a full month of Premium for free here.

-As you work your way through a course, you can ask questions to the teacher or other students in the Discussions tab.
-Most teachers provide answers and feedback fairly quickly, but be patient as teaching usually isn’t their full-time job.
+As you work your way through a course, you can interact with your teacher and fellow students in the Discussions tab.
+Most instructors provide answers to questions and project feedback fairly quickly, but be patient as teaching usually isn’t their full-time job.

 Once you conclude your final class assignment, you can share it under the Projects & Resources tab.
 There you can like other students’ work, or even follow their profiles to see more!